 Certainly the additional colors expand the range of design possibilities and slate tile could fit perfectly in an uptown condo or a back-woods cabin.
 But using these more vibrant varieties comes with potentially significant trade-offs (see below).

-Most commonly you'll see interior or exterior slate flooring because it can provide excellent footing like travertine floor tile.
+Most commonly you'll see interior or exterior slate floors because it can provide excellent footing like travertine floor tile.

-Slate countertops whether slab or tile can be considered too IF you choose the right slate and have the surface honed.
+Slate countertops can be considered too IF you choose the right slate and have the surface honed flat.

 In truth slate tile is best used for wall applications like a fireplace surround.
 All other installation locations present some rather irritating maintenance issues that are usually very expensive to repair or simply cannot be repaired.